 LOCATION: The section of FL47 slated for replacement is located in Davis County.
-It runs from I-15 east along Hwy 193 to approximately 300 East.
+It runs from I-15 west along Hwy 193 to approximately 300 East.
 (See the map below) To expedite construction, multiple crews will be working simultaneously at various locations during the project.
 Crews may also work on weekends.

 CONSTRUCTION SCHEDULE: Allowing for weather and other demands, construction is scheduled to begin January 2019, and is expected to be completed by mid 2019.

 QUESTIONS: For questions, concerns, additional information, or to sign up to receive weekly construction updates, call the Feeder Line 47 information line at 801-324-5521.
 Or you can email us and reference Feeder Line 47.

 April 23, 2019

 Clearfield: We have a crew is working in the 1000 East intersection.
 This work will be in the road.
 Motorists should also be alert for vehicles entering or exiting traffic lanes at any time.
 There will be no left-hand turns in any direction from 8 p.m. to 5 a.m.
 This area will be steel-plated during the day.
 Please avoid this intersection during our night work if possible.

 We also have crew that has connected the underground pipe from about Depot Street to just past the Maverik store in the middle of 700 South.
 This is currently night work; look for lane closures and traffic control from 8 p.m. to 5 a.m.